BigPolarBear1/factorization/README.md

 Note: You need to run from the host.
 I'm using wsl2 and ubuntu with CUDA support.
 I don't believe this will work from hyper-v.

-To do: Shift everything so we can use more quadratic coefficients
+To do: Shift everything so we can use more quadratic coefficients.
+Either we use more quadratic coefficients, which would be the easiest option.
+Or we change the spacing in the interval step with moduli.